kinverarity1/python-sa-gwdata/docs/source/index.rst

-Groundwater Data website data interface via Python
+WaterConnect website data interface via Python
 ==================================================

 Intended initially to be for groundwater use.